YoungCereal/homegear-miscellaneous-modules/README.md

 # homegear Development and Testing Modules
-Homegear Miscellaneous plugin for mediola Gateways V5/V5plus.
+Homegear Miscellaneous Modules

-Renamming in the Future there no more only Mediola Plugins in it.
+plugin for mediola Gateways V5/V5plus, tankerkoenig, googletraffic maybe more ;)

 For homegear and EasySmarthome Smartha System